Note: This is a reprint from the AJC, due to popular demand. If you have any questions, please post them below.

 4. Closing the deal

-While the most important thing is the highlight tape, No. 2 is following up with colleges about 10-14 days after mailing the packages.
-College coaches have hundreds of DVDs on their desks, with many more waiting to be opened.
+While the most important thing is the highlight tape, No. 2 is following up with colleges about 10 days after sending the email.
+College coaches have hundreds of emails to review or DVDs on their desks to go through.

 So think of it like applying for a job: To get noticed, you need to be persistent but polite with phone calls or e-mails.